g-a-borrero/cosmos/Skills/Aiming/index.md

 # Aiming

 Useful in combat but also when throwing things, Aiming is a versatile skill.
+There is no Sub-Skill for throwing items.

 ## Melee